zunique90/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script prints the current working directory
+The first script prints the path name of the current working directory The second script displays the content list of the current directory